MARINE ATLANTIC (Ferries)

 - Following the purchase from STENA LINE, in 2001 MARINE ATLANTIC did an extensive drydock refurbishment and conversion of the ferry to better serve the new route Newfoundland-Nova Scotia (length 178 km / 110 ml).
 Following the drydock, the ship was renamed to "MS Leif Ericson".
 In 2011, the vessel underwent another extensive drydock refurbishment (project cost over CAD 18 million).

-- The ferry is powered by two Sulzer marine diesel engines (8-cylinder, model ZAL40S).
+- The ship is powered by two SULZER marine diesel engines (8-cylinder, model ZAL40S) with total power 10,3 MW.
 The propulsion system includes two controllable pitch propellers.

 - Note: MARINE ATLANTIC vessels enter drydocks every 2 years for general maintenance works.